kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

 (Incidentally, Mercurial's traditional history modification mechanism isn't *really* unsafe: any changeset(s) removed from the repository are kept in a backup directory, so you can manually restore them later if you change your mind.
-But it's awkward and inconvenient compared to the features provided by ``evolve`` and changeset obsolescence.)
+However, this mechanism is very awkward and inconvenient compared to the features provided by ``evolve`` and changeset obsolescence.)

 Life with ``evolve`` (basic usage)
 ----------------------------------